SihanCai/notebookRespository/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run mock`

+Runs the back-end of Notebook

+Open [http://localhost:3004/categories and http://localhost:3004/items] to view json data in the browser.

 ### `npm run build`

 Builds the app for production to the `build` folder.\